vmware-tanzu/tanzu-dev-portal/content/guides/spring-testcontainers-gs/index.md

 }
 ```

-When executing the tests, the logs should show output indicating that the container specified is being spun up.
+When executing the tests, the test logs should show the container specified is being spun up.
 If you are using Docker, you can also observe the containers being started and stopped by running a `watch docker ps` command in your terminal while the test is running.

 Let's go a little more in-depth by going through some realistic test examples with a Spring Boot application.